Part-time, online The Writer’s Studio — Online

 Study creative writing online at SFU

-Our 10-month program takes place entirely on the web, allowing you to experience the same award-winning Writer's Studio method from home—wherever that may be.
-In addition to taking online creative writing courses, you'll develop your writing through screen-to-screen, live and interactive writing workshops.
+Our program takes place entirely online, allowing you to experience the same award-winning Writer's Studio method from home—wherever that may be.
+In addition to taking online creative writing courses, you'll develop your writing through real-time virtual writing workshops.
 Here’s what to expect:

 For each weekly module, you will need about three hours to complete readings, assignments and discussions.
 You do not have to be online at specific times, but you’ll need to pay attention to deadlines for assignments and discussions.